Bahrain: Sports

 Basketball, rugby and horse racing are also widely popular in the country.
 The government of Bahrain also sponsors a UCI WorldTeam cycling team, Bahrain Victorius, which participated in the 2017 Tour de France.

-Brave Combat Federation is a Bahrain-based Mixed Martial Arts promotion that has hosted events in Bahrain, United Arab Emirates, Brazil, Kazakhstan, and India.
-Bahrain MMA Federation (BMMAF) has been set up under the patronage of Sheikh Khalid bin Hamad Al Khalifa and the jurisdiction of the Sports Minister, Sheikh Nasser bin Hamad Al Khalifa.
-The development of MMA in the nation is convened through KHK MMA, which owns Brave Combat Federation which is the largest Mixed Martial Arts promotion in the Middle East.
-Bahrain will be hosting Amateur World Championships 2017 in association with International Mixed Martial Arts Federation.
-Bahrain will be the first Asian and Arab country to host the amateur MMA championship.

 Bahrain has a Formula One race track, which hosted the inaugural Gulf Air Bahrain Grand Prix on 4 April 2004, the first in an Arab country.
 This was followed by the Bahrain Grand Prix in 2005.
 Bahrain hosted the opening Grand Prix of the 2006 season on 12 March of that year.
 Both the above races were won by Fernando Alonso of Renault.
 The race has since been hosted annually, except for 2011 when it was cancelled due to ongoing anti-government protests.
 The 2012 race occurred despite concerns of the safety of the teams and the ongoing protests in the country.
 The decision to hold the race despite ongoing protests and violence has been described as "controversial" by Al Jazeera English, CNN, AFP and Sky News.
 The Independent named it "one of the most controversial in the history of the sport".

 In 2006, Bahrain also hosted its inaugural Australian V8 Supercar event dubbed the "Desert 400".
 The V8s returned every November to the Sakhir circuit until 2010, in which it was the second event of the series.
 The series has not returned since.
 The Bahrain International Circuit also features a full-length dragstrip where the Bahrain Drag Racing Club has organised invitational events featuring some of Europe's top drag racing teams to try to raise the profile of the sport in the Middle East.

-Holidays

-On 1 September 2006, Bahrain changed its weekend from being Thursdays and Fridays to Fridays and Saturdays, to have a day of the weekend shared with the rest of the world.
-Notable holidays in the country are listed below:
+On 10 June 2024, the Bahrain Olympic Academy received the Athena honorary distinction for its role in aiding and supporting advancement of sports in its region.
+The honorary medal was presented to his highness Shaikh Khalid bin Hamad Al Khalifa by Isidoros Kouvelos, President of IOA.